Ginden/blinkstick-node-v2/README.md

 - TypeScript
 - All methods taking callbacks now return Promises
-- Most animation methods allow AbortSignal
+- Most animation methods allow `AbortSignal` (this is only partially supported, your mileage may vary)
 - Many methods return results of setting a feature report on device instead of `undefined`]
 - Requires Node.js 20.0 or higher